-The knee fat pad, or infrapatellar fat pad, is a soft tissue structure which lies just below and under the kneecap (patella).
-The fat pad is also enclosed by the thigh bone and the shin bone.
-Because the fat pad is richly innervated it is considered one of the most sensitive structures in the knee.
+Hoffa’s fat pad is your knee fat pad, or infrapatellar fat pad is a soft tissue structure which lies just below and under the patella tendon.
+The fat pad has abundant nerve innervation, which makes it one of the most pain-sensitive structures in the knee.

 What Causes Fat Pad Syndrome?

 - A forceful blow to the front of the knee (i.e. fall, motor vehicle accident, football tackle)

 - Tight quadriceps

 - Genu recurvatum (excessive extension of the knee)